clemensschlipfinger/libvirt-nft-ruler/README.md

 In every file there are placeholders which are replaced when the script runs.
  - ```$virtualInterface``` specifies the interface for the virtual network.
  - ```$networkName``` is the name of the virtual network.
+Additionally every rule has the property ```"comment": "libvirtd $networkName"``` which has the purpose to identify the rules on deletion.
 ### Predefined Templates
 I have already made templates with rules for a nat and a private network.
 The rules are based on the [```default ruleset```](https://libvirt.org/firewall.html) libvirt uses.